emmegb/emmegb/README.md

 - 👋 Hi, I’m @emmegb
 - 👀 I’m interested in opera singing, science, and society.
-- 🌱 I’m currently learning Pythom!
+- 🌱 I’m currently learning Python!
+- 🙏 I'm a disciple of Jesus
 - 📫 How to reach me emmeline@databooth.com.au

 <!---